phasorpy/phasorpy/docs/about.rst

 Project goals
 -------------

-The original goals were to build an open, well-engineered software infrastructure, establish a community of users and developers, and reimplement much of the phasor-based functionality of the former closed-source `Globals for Images - SimFCS <https://www.lfd.uci.edu/globals/>`_ software by Enrico Gratton.
+The original goals were to create an open-source Python library based on sound software engineering principles, establish a community of users and developers, and reimplement core phasor-based functionality of the discontinued closed-source
+`Globals for Images - SimFCS <https://www.lfd.uci.edu/globals/>`_
+software by Enrico Gratton.

-The current goals are to advance PhasorPy toward a stable, extensible platform that supports large-scale automated workflows, AI-assisted analysis, and robust integration with the scientific Python ecosystem, while continuing to serve as a reliable base for graphical applications and training resources.
+The current goals are to improve community sustainability and to advance the PhasorPy library toward a stable, extensible platform that supports large-scale automated workflows, AI-assisted analysis, and robust integration with the scientific Python ecosystem, while continuing to serve as a reliable base for graphical applications and training resources.

 .. _governance: